-EUWA means the European Union (Withdrawal) Act 2018.
+EUWA the European Union Withdrawal Act 2018.

-FCA means the Financial Conduct Authority of 12 Endeavour Square, London E20 1JN or such successor regulatory authority as may be appointed from time to time.
+FCA means the Financial Conduct Authority or its successor regulatory authority.

-FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL) and the Investment Funds Sourcebook (FUND) as part of the FCA Rules as they may be amended or updated from time to time.
+FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL) and the Investment Funds Sourcebook (FUND) as part of the FCA Rules.

-FCA Rules means the FCA handbook of rules made under the Act as may be amended or updated from time to time.
+FCA Rules means the FCA handbook of rules and guidance made under the Act.

-ICVC means investment company with variable capital.
+ICVC means investment company with variable capital incorporated pursuant to the OEIC Regulations.